A column.

 A philosophical farce in which ethical certainty performs gymnastics, with predictably destabilising results.

-Across centuries, mathematics, desire, and landscape reveal how knowledge accumulates while people repeat themselves.
+Across centuries, mathematics, desire, and landscapes we see how knowledge accumulates and people repeat themselves.

 A family charts its careful assimilation, only to be overtaken by the history it trusted.

-Art, revolution, and theatrical nonsense collide as modernism is filtered through a charmingly unreliable witness.
+Art, revolution, and theatrical nonsense collide as modernism is filtered through an unreliable witness.

-A playful investigation into a death that exposes how sound, memory, and perception deceive.
+A playful investigation into a death that exposes how sound, memory, and perception can deceive.

 La Piscine